percona/pg_tde/documentation/docs/architecture/architecture.md

 `pg_tde` currently uses the following encryption algorithms:

-* `AES-128-CBC` for encrypting database files; encrypted with internal keys.
+* `AES-128-CBC`, `AES-256-CBC` for encrypting database files; encrypted with internal keys.

-* `AES-128-CTR` for WAL encryption; encrypted with internal keys.
+* `AES-128-CTR`, `AES-256-CTR` for WAL encryption; encrypted with internal keys.

-* `AES-128-GCM` for encrypting internal keys; encrypted with the principal key.
+* `AES-128-GCM`, `AES-256-GCM` for encrypting internal keys; encrypted with the principal key.

-Support for other cipher lengths / algorithms is planned in the future.
+Support for other cipher lengths / algorithms might be added in the future.

 ### Encryption workflow